JoeQuigley1/pp5-fe-bike-brothers/README.md

 ## Acknowledgements

 - [Martina Terlevic](https://github.com/SephTheOverwitch): For help and support throughout a tough year.
-- Tutor support for their help in solving the **npx create-react-app . --use-npm** problem
+- Tutor support for their help throughout the course and in solving the **npx create-react-app . --use-npm** to get me started.
 - Slack for the huge archive of helpful information

+- A final acknowlegement to my late mother Breda who sadly passed away before I finished this course.
+She was a constant support to me and is and always will be greatly missed.